-Distinctive features: Petiole gland, if present, at base or between base and apex; most species with glands on the surface of the lamina (never marginal); flowers in pseudoracemes (never in umbels); bracteoles borne on peduncle at varying heights, often one bracteole of a pair with a large gland.
+Distinctive features: Petiole gland, if present, at base or between base and apex; in most species with glands on the surface of the lamina (never marginal); flowers in pseudoracemes (never in umbels); bracteoles borne on peduncle at varying heights, often one bracteole of a pair with a large gland.

-Distribution: About 45 species, northern Mexico to northern Argentina and southeastern Brazil, Greater Antilles (except Puerto Rico), and Bahamas.
+Distribution: Ca. 45 species, northern Mexico to northern Argentina and southeastern Brazil, Greater Antilles, and Bahamas.